J.E. Roush Fish and Wildlife Area

 J.E.
 Roush Fish and Wildlife Area is an area dedicated to providing hunting and fishing opportunities while maintaining 8,217 acres, 870 acres of which are water of J.E.
 Roush Lake.
 It is located along U.S. Route 224 east of Huntington, Indiana.
 Water levels of the flood control reservoir are maintained by the U.S. Army Corps of Engineers.

 Hunting

-Hunting opportunities include hungitn for deer, small game, waterfowl, and turkey.
+Hunting opportunities include hunting for deer, small game, waterfowl, and turkey.